 Governance - CSSANZ

 The affairs of the Society are directed by an Executive Council consisting of a President, Vice-President, Honorary Secretary, Honorary Treasurer and four Councillors.
-The Society is a not for profit organisation and its financial records are subject to annual audit.
+The Society is a not for profit organisation registered with the ACNC and its financial records are subject to annual audit.

 President Rowan Collinson (Auckland)